Chlorophytum orchidastrum - Copyright: Hortology

 Chlorophytum orchidastrum are prized for their tolerance of dry air, which means that average room humidity is more than enough to satisfy them.
 Never situate one within a few metres of an operating radiator due to the enriched chance of browning leaf-tips.
 If you have issues of under-watering, we'd recommend introducing a pebble tray to keep the surrounding environment moist, which indirectly will slow the rates of drying soil, too!

-Supplement with a houseplant-labelled fertiliser at monthly intervals for the development of better quality foliage.
-Although a general plant fertiliser is acceptable, you'll run the risk of burning the roots if over-applied, especially with the combination of a 'ready-to-use' (RTU) product and dry soil.
+Feed with a 'Houseplant' labelled fertiliser every four waters for the development of better quality foliage.
+Although a 'General Plant' fertiliser is acceptable, you'll run the risk of burning the roots if over-applied, especially with the combination of a 'ready-to-use' (RTU) product and dry soil.
 We'd recommend BabyBio or Miracle-Gro as good products to use!

 An array of simultaneous cultivation issues will increase the chance of developing yellowed leaf-sections with browned halos - see image below for visual reference.
 Firstly, the location may be too dark, with its compost staying too saturated in-between waters; if mould is growing across the soil, this is usually a bad sign.
 Further, you're potentially using too cold water or tap water that hasn't been allowed to sit for 24hrs.
 This period of rest will not only bunk-up its temperature, but the harsh chemicals used to preserve water hygiene (fluoride & chloride) will begin to alleviate after a few hours.
 If possible, use fresh bottled water from a shop or supermarket to prevent further chemical burns.
 The final culprit might be lack of fertilisation, with regular feeds being paramount for long-lasting, healthy leaves.
 If the specimen hasn't been nourished in over two months, it'll begin to show signs of nutrient deficiencies seen in this article.